NathanielInman/dotfiles/setting-up-manjaro-or-archlinux.md

 ```
 source ~/.zshrc
 ```
-Now install our node version manager and couple other helpful node things:
+Now install our nodejs version manager and couple other helpful node things.
+It may be worthwhile to also ensure you don't have to use `sudo` in order to install `npm` packages in the future, those lines follow.
 ```
 npm install -g npm npm-check-updates n

+# make cache folder (if missing) and take ownership
+sudo mkdir -p /usr/local/n
+sudo chown -R $(whoami) /usr/local/n

+# make sure the required folders exist (safe to execute even if they already exist)
+sudo mkdir -p /usr/local/bin /usr/local/lib /usr/local/include /usr/local/share

+# take ownership of Node.js install destination folders
+sudo chown -R $(whoami) /usr/local/bin /usr/local/lib /usr/local/include /usr/local/share
 ```
 Now for any other essentials for arch
 - `slack-desktop` for work, quite a bit better than regular browser version